All Episodes

 It is such a thrill.

-I can't know they don't hang up.
+No, they don't hang up.

-They they ask us to call back and put it on voicemail so they can tell their friends that we called, and they're all so excited to win.
+They ask us to call back and put it on voicemail so they can tell their friends that we called.

-It's just it is it is really great.
+It's just, it is really great.

-Now, hopefully today's gonna be your lucky day, and you'll be the next grand prize winner that we call.
+And you'll be the next grand prize winner that we call.

-Grand prize winner.
+Grand Prize winner.

 Are you ready?

-First class five-day four night trip to the islands of Hawaii.
+It's a luxury, first-class, five-day, four-night trip to the islands of Hawaii.

 We have family lives in Hawaii.

-We know how beautiful it is.
+We know how beautiful.

-If you've never been, it's everything that you think it's going to be.
+It is every, if you've never been, it's everything that you think it's going to be.

 It is a true escape.